In this section

 Removing the tonsils for repeated infections is not mandatory, but can improve the quality of life and reduce the need for repeated antibiotics and missed days of school.

-What is the prevalence of a tonsillectomy?
+What is the prevalence of a tonsillectomy in children?

 How do tonsils develop?